ChrisKLoveless/SalesShack.Solution/README.md

 ## Known Bugs
 * After assigning a role, the user must log out and back in to their account in order for role to apply.
+* On small view area, the menu button only works if clicked on outside.
 * If any bugs are found please email a brief description to: ```chriskloveless@gmail.com``` or ```yoonismahamoudali@gmail.com```

 ## License